Violence against transgender people: 'Bathroom bills' to enforce gendered bathroom use

-Bathroom bills are bills proposed with relation to bathroom access and gender identity.
+Bathroom bills are bills proposed in relation to bathroom access and gender identity.
 There have been a number of bills proposed in the United States intended to limit access to restrooms for those who do not identify with the sex on their birth certificate.
 Some of these bills are justified with the rationale of protecting cisgender women from violent acts committed by cisgender men entering their facilities under the pretense of identifying as transgender women, although there is no evidence thus far of any instances of this.

-Some transgender people are content, and may even prefer, using gender-neutral bathrooms, but others expect the right to use the bathroom of the gender with which they identify.
+Some transgender people are content, and may even prefer using gender-neutral bathrooms, but others expect the right to use the bathroom of the gender with which they identify.
 The Gay, Lesbian & Straight Education Network found that singling out trans students by offering them alternative facility options may backfire by increasing their chances of disengaging from school or dropping out entirely.
 Using bathrooms that are incongruent with the gender one presents as breaks social norms while following laws, and one study found that cisgender people report discomfort at the incongruous appearance between someone's gender presentation and the bathroom they're in even when the bathroom matches their assigned sex.

 Harassment of transgender people in bathrooms

 Transgender people are more likely to be harassed in bathrooms by cisgender people than vice versa.
 In one survey, 70 percent of the transgender respondents had faced discrimination when attempting to use a restroom of their gender identity, including "denial of access to facilities, verbal harassment, and physical assault."
 An example of such harassment occurred in 2018, when California Republican Congressional candidate Jazmina Saavedra said she heard the "voice of a man" from a locked stall in the women's restroom of a fast-food restaurant in Los Angeles and filmed herself chasing the person out of the restaurant with assistance from the restaurant manager.
-In the video, Saavedra said she was prepared to use pepper spray and a stungun against the transgender woman.
+In the video, Saavedra said she was prepared to use pepper spray and a stun gun against the transgender woman.
 This kind of tactic can result in public outing of a transgender person's current or former gender identity.

 One survey of transgender populations conducted in Washington, DC, by the group DC Trans Coalition, "found that 70 percent of survey respondents report experiencing verbal harassment, assault, and being denied access to public toilets."
 It also found that "54 percent of all respondents reported having some sort of physical problem from trying to avoid using public toilets, such as dehydration, kidney infections, and urinary tract infections" making access to safe restrooms a public health issue.

 On 23 February 2020, a restaurant patron in Toa Baja, Puerto Rico made a police report that a transgender woman had entered the women's bathroom.
 Police arrived at the restaurant and spoke to the transgender woman.
 Someone filmed the police interaction and posted the video to social media.
 Later that day, the transgender woman—Alexa Negrón Luciano, also known as Neulisa Luciano Ruiz—was murdered.